bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 ### Exercise 1

 Import the [Nutrition facts data](https://www.kaggle.com/datasets/mcdonalds/nutrition-facts) from a fastfood restaurant in Excel.

+> Be very careful as some columns contain decimal characters!

 Rename this worksheet `data`.
 Create a new worksheet and name it `analysis`.
 Then perfom the following calculations on a new worksheet and display them as a table: